pizazzyyy/CarND-Vehicle-Detection/writeup.md

 ####2.
 Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

 Vehicle detection in images is implemented in sdcvehicle.detection.VehicleDetector.detect_in_image() method.
-The main steps are,
+The main steps are:

 1. sample different patches from image by a sliding window on a pyramid of scaled images.
 2. predict vehicle/non-vehicle for each patch
 3. construct a heatmap (based on sum) of predictoin probability based on predictions on each patch